stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-16-lying-with-statistics.md

 In this post we only went over a couple of way in which statistics and graphs can be misleading.
 However, Huff suggestion several questions that can help us identify many misleading numbers.

 * Who says so?
-* How does they know?
+* How do they know?
 * What’s missing?
 * Did someone change the subject?
 * Does it make sense?